-In accordance with subsections 15(7) of the Packaging and Transport of Nuclear Substances Regulations, carriers of nuclear substances are required to implement and maintain work procedures and keep a record of those procedures.
+In accordance with paragraph 25(4)(c) of the PTNSR 2015, carriers of nuclear substances are required to implement and maintain work procedures and keep a record of those procedures.

-Radiation protection is based on the basic principles of time, distance and shielding.and these factors should be considered when developing written work procedures.
+Radiation protection is based on the basic principles of time, distance and shielding; and these factors should be considered when developing written work procedures.
 As a result, work procedures should take into account the following:

-- to reduce the dose received, it is important to minimize the time spent handling packages and to use the maximum distance between the worker and the packages.
-It is good practice to carry Category III-Yellow packages using a cart whenever possible, even for light packages - doses received are related to the distance from which the packages are handled or stored.
+- To reduce the dose received, it is important to minimize the time spent handling packages and to use the maximum distance between the worker and the packages.
+It is good practice to carry Category III-Yellow packages using a cart whenever possible, even for light packages. - Doses received are related to the distance from which the packages are handled or stored.
 Packages containing nuclear substances should always be located away from workers and members of the public.
-Unless necessary, workers should not work or stay close to packages - the amount of dose received is also based on the amount and type of shielding.
+Unless necessary, workers should not work or stay close to packages. - The amount of dose received is also based on the amount and type of shielding.
 To minimize the dose while the nuclear substance is being transported, packages should always be located as far away from the workers as possible.
-To provide additional shielding, other goods being transported should be placed between the worker and the packages containing the nuclear substances
+To provide additional shielding, other goods being transported should be placed between the worker and the packages containing the nuclear substances.